 - Susan Holmes, Stanford University, Statistically relevant metrics for complex data.

-- Michael Hopkins, Harvard University, Title to be announced.
+- Michael J. Hopkins, Harvard University, Algebraic topology: new and old directions.
 (AMS Colloquium Lectures, Lecture I)

-- Michael Hopkins, Harvard University, Title to be announced.
+- Michael J. Hopkins, Harvard University, The Kervaire invariant problem.
 (AMS Colloquium Lectures, Lecture II)

-- Michael Hopkins, Harvard University, Title to be announced.
+- Michael J. Hopkins, Harvard University, Chern-Weil theory and abstract homotopy theory.
 (AMS Colloquium Lectures, Lecture III)

 - Russell Lyons, Indiana University, Bloomington, Random orderings and unique ergodicity of automorphism groups.